hsahni55h/Reinforcement-Learning/notes.md

 - Episodic tasks are tasks with a well-defined starting and ending point.
   - In this case, we refer to a complete sequence of interaction, from start to finish, as an episode.
   - Episodic tasks come to an end whenever the agent reaches a terminal state.

+- Reward hypothesis: All goals can be framed as the maximization of the expected cummulative reward.

+- Discounted Return
+For an arbitrary time step 𝑡, both refer to:

+𝐺𝑡 ≐ 𝑅𝑡+1 + γ𝑅𝑡+2 + γ²𝑅𝑡+3 + …

+∑𝑘=0∞ γᵏ𝑅𝑡+k+1

+where 𝛾 ∈ [0, 1].

+In particular, when we refer to "return," it is not necessarily the case that 𝛾 = 1; and when we refer to "discounted return," it is not necessarily true that 𝛾 < 1.